anhr/commonNodeJS/loadFileNodeJS/README.md

 ﻿# loadFile
-The loadFile is node.js version of the synchronous download of the file.
+The loadFile is node.js version of the download of the file.
 [Example](https://raw.githack.com/anhr/loadFileNodeJS/master/).

 ## Packaged Builds